Automated calculations of exchange magnetostriction: Introduction

-The experimental and theoretical study of $\omega_s$ is not straightforward due to the difficulties in the characterization of the equilibrium volume at hypothetic paramagnetic-like state below the Curie or N\'{e}el temperature \cite{ANDREEV199559,WASSERMAN1990237,Khmele2004}.
-In experiment, such equilibrium volume is typically estimated by an extrapolation using the Debye theory and the Gr\"{u}neisen relation\cite{ANDREEV199559,WASSERMAN1990237}.
-On the other hand, the paramagnetic state at zero-temperature can be studied with first-principles calculations through the Stoner model\cite{kake1986,shimizu1978}, disordered local moment (DLM) approach\cite{Khmele2004,Alling,khem2004,TUREK2005357} and special-quasirandom structures (SQS)\cite{Ikeda}.
-For example, first principles calculations of $\omega_s$ showed that the Stoner model might overestimate it in body-centered cubic (bcc) Fe \cite{kake1986,Khmele2004}, while a better quantitative agreement with experiment is achieved through the disordered local moment (DLM) approach\cite{Khmele2004}.
+At an arbitrary temperature $T$, we have $\omega_s(T)=(V_{FM}(T)-V_{PM}(T))/V_{PM}(T)$.
+Above the Curie or N\'{e}el temperature ($T>T_c$), the spontaneous exchange magnetostriction is zero $\omega_s(T)=0$.
+Below the Curie or N\'{e}el temperature ($T<T_c$), one needs to know the equilibrium volume at hypothetical PM-like state $V_{PM}(T)$ at $T<T_c$, which is difficult to characterize experimentally and theoretically \cite{ANDREEV199559,WASSERMAN1990237,khmelevskyi}.
+In experiment, such equilibrium volume is typically estimated by an extrapolation using the Debye theory and the Gr\"{u}neisen relation from above the Curie or N\'{e}el temperature\cite{ANDREEV199559,WASSERMAN1990237}.
+On the other hand, the PM state at zero-temperature can be studied with first-principles calculations through the Stoner model\cite{kake1986,shimizu1978}, disordered local moment (DLM) approach\cite{khmelevskyi,Alling,khem2004,TUREK2005357} and special-quasirandom structures (SQS)\cite{Ikeda}.
+For example, first principles calculations of $\omega_s$ showed that the Stoner model might overestimate it in body-centered cubic (bcc) Fe \cite{kake1986,khmelevskyi}, while a better quantitative agreement with experiment is achieved through the disordered local moment (DLM) approach\cite{khmelevskyi}.